-Recent studies have shown that nonconvex sparsity-promoting measures can not only significantly reduce the required number of measurements, but also achieve superior recovery performance and enhanced sparsity of the solution.
-Popular nonconvex measures include the $\ell_p$ quasi-norm ($p \in (0,1)$) and its variants~\cite{candes2008enhancing,chartrand2007exact,daubechies2010iteratively,xu2012l}, the minimax concave penalty (MCP)~\cite{zhang2010nearly}, the capped-$\ell_1$~\cite{zhang2010analysis}, the smoothly clipped absolute deviation (SCAD) penalty~\cite{fan2001variable}, the transformed $\ell_1$ ($T\ell_1$) ~\cite{zhang2018minimization}, as well as nonconvex measures based on probability density functions~\cite{zhou2022unified}.
-It is worth noting that these nonconvex measures are all separable in structure, i.e., they can be decomposed into a sum of identical one-dimensional functions.
-While separable nonconvex measures perform well in scenarios with low mutual coherence or low dynamic range, nonseparable nonconvex measures generally exhibit superior sparse recovery performance when the sensing matrix is highly coherent or the signal possesses a high dynamic range~\cite{zhou2025recovery}.
+Recent studies have shown that nonconvex sparsity-promoting measures not only significantly reduce the required number of measurements, but also achieve superior recovery performance and enhanced sparsity of the solution.
+Popular nonconvex measures include the $\ell_p$ quasi-norm ($p \in (0,1)$) and its variants~\cite{candes2008enhancing,chartrand2007exact,daubechies2010iteratively,xu2012l}, the minimax concave penalty \cite{zhang2010nearly}, the capped-$\ell_1$~\cite{zhang2010analysis}, the smoothly clipped absolute deviation penalty~\cite{fan2001variable}, and the transformed $\ell_1$ ~\cite{zhang2018minimization} as well as nonconvex measures based on probability density functions~\cite{zhou2022unified}.
+It should be noticed that the nonconvex measures mentioned above are all separable in structure, i.e., they can be decomposed into a sum of identical one-dimensional functions.
+Although the separable nonconvex measures perform well in scenarios with low mutual coherence or low dynamic range, the nonseparable nonconvex measures generally exhibit superior sparse recovery performance when the sensing matrix is highly coherent or the signal possesses a high dynamic range~\cite{zhou2025recovery}.